 The best message is one that comes from the heart.
 Share a personal memory, offer a listening ear, or simply express your condolences.

-If you're struggling to find the right words, consider using a death anniversary quote that resonates with you.
-Here are a few examples:
+If you're struggling to find the right words, consider using remembrance death anniversary quotes that are already well known and used often such as:

 Remembering your loved one on their death anniversary can be a personal and meaningful experience.
 Some find comfort in visiting their final resting place, others may light a candle, look at photos, or share happy memories with close friends and family.
 There's no wrong way to remember, just follow your heart.